Follow the money

 Millions for the bishops: Why the German state pays the wages for the church

 How did Germany become the cash cow of the Vatican?
-An English transcript of the Spiegel video from 7 June 2010 tells this unknown story and asks whether the recession going to make the Germans begin to question this.
+An English transcript of the lively Spiegel video from 7 June 2010 reveals this unknown story.
+A few weeks after it came out, German politicians broke a taboo and began to publicly question their 200-year-old tradition of taxing everyone for the salaries of clerics at a cost of €460 milllion every year.